lamnhan066/language_helper/README.md

 - You must call `await initial()` before accessing these properties
 - `codes` returns all language codes from all registered providers
-- `data` only contains languages that have been loaded so far (for lazy/network providers, languages are loaded on-demand)
+- `data` contains the currently loaded language data.
+For lazy/network providers, data is reloaded on every language change to ensure freshness.

 ### Integrating with Flutter Localizations